Jphsx/WWProceedings/editlog.md

 	>>added reference to TDR
 	--add references to OPAL
 	-- add references to lumi error and stuff in discussion
+	>> added reference to pythia6
+	-- add reference to OL from daniel's paper

 - for Fig 5, Sec 3.2 (detector) and Sec 3.3 (software and MC samples) cite IDR.
 Especially for the MC, explicitly say that you're using samples produced for the IDR benchmarking effort.